nopnop2002/nuttx_api_examples/README.md

 st-flash --connect-under-reset write nuttx.bin 0x8000000
 ```

-If you find any bug, please tell me via issues.
+If you find any bugs, please let us know using issues.